We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 That’s why Erin McKenna’s Bakery, located in Disney Springs, is such a big deal.
 For a person with

 You can find Erin McKenna’s items at some other locations around the parks, but not the full array of options.
 The Boardwalk Bakery on Crescent Lake often has a small selection of cupcakes from Erin McKenna’s Bakery.
-In addition, if you go to breakfast at Be Our Guest, the assorted pastries that come with your gluten free meal are from Erin McKenna’s Bakery.

 6. Night Blossom